Last updated on June 14th, 2025 at 12:40 pm

 More than 8 million tons of plastic find their way into our oceans each year and this is affecting all kinds of life forms, from the giant whales to the smallest living creatures, like plankton.
 If we don’t act fast, this piece of dark humor will become our dark future:

 I’m sure you have already seen tons of articles and campaigns against the use of plastic.
 I’m not going to mention again all the everyday objects that you can replace to become eco-friendly.
 Instead, I’ll focus on those that impact your life as a traveler.
 Even better, I tried to make a list of things you can do with a minimum of effort.
 I’m mentioning the effort because there are two types of good people in this world.
 The first type is the hardcore ecologist.
 This guy books a hotel only after he emailed them, asking what’s their recycle policy.
 He spends hours on end trying to find restaurants that don’t use plastic for takeaway food.
 And so on.
 You get the point.
 This guy has a mission and he goes all the way with it.
 Nothing wrong with this approach, but we can’t expect everyone to do the same.
 I’ve heard some people respond with: “Ain’t nobody got time for that” when they heard about the high-flown process of being plastic free.
 These people fall in the second category.
 The “I want to help, but please make it simple” kind of people.
 You probably don’t want to admit it, but chances are you’re one of them.
 Hell, even I am one of them.
 So the following ideas are for you and for me.
 For all our well-intentioned, but lazy asses.
-If you’re ready to make a change, let’s dive right in!
+Don’t put the pressure on yourself to achieve plastic-free travel, you just have to be ready to take some steps towards change.
+If that’s you, let’s dive right in!

 1. Choose your toiletries wisely